 A weighted blanket may result in less tossing and turning during the night.
 This is due to weighted blankets helping the body to relax and resulting in longer hours of sleep.
 Some people report the frequency in which they have nightmares tended to drop while sleeping under a weighted blanket.

-With a night’s sleep, it also means that you don’t have to rely on caffeine to stay awake throughout the day.
+With a night’s sleep, also means that you don’t have to rely on caffeine to stay awake throughout the day.
 Caffeine is well known for triggering anxiety and PTSD symptoms.

 Namaste Weighted Blankets

 Namaste weighted blankets are organic and well-crafted.
 There are two layers of silky feeling polyester inside and organic cotton outside with glass beads.

 Best of all, you can try a Namaste weighted blanket for 60 days and if it doesn’t provide you with the benefits you are expecting you can get your money back.

 If you want to use a weighted blanket and PTSD therapies simultaneously then it is important to follow the instructions of your therapist.
 They will be able to guide you on how to introduce a weighted blanket for anxiety and PTSD.
 It may be that you only need your blanket to help you calmly drift off to sleep at night.